Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/ReDU_Dataselection_dashboard.md

     - **Purpose**: Generate Molecular Networks for filtered files using Universal Spectrum Identifiers (USIs).
     - **Important Note**:
       - **Top 50 mz(X)ML Files**: When you click this link, the system selects the first 50 mz(X)ML files from your filtered data.
-      - **Processing More USIs**: If you wish to process more USIs, please download the filtered table (as described above) to get the complete filtered table and copy the USIs cirectly into the [workflow](https://gnps2.org/workflowinput?workflowname=classical_networking_workflow).
+      - **Processing More USIs**: If you wish to process more USIs, please download the filtered table (as described above) to get the complete filtered table and copy the USIs directly into the [workflow](https://gnps2.org/workflowinput?workflowname=classical_networking_workflow).
     - **How to Use**:
       1. **Click "USIs → Molecular Networking"** under "Downstream tooling".
       2. **Proceed to GNPS**: You'll be redirected to the GNPS workflow input page with the USIs already populated.